odeibreton/onyx-coding-exercise/README.md

 The authentication will only succeed if the API key in the request header matches the one configured in the `appsettings.json` file.

-The `ApiKeyAuthenticationOptions` contain some validation to ensure that the API key and the header name are not null or empty.
+The `ApiKeyAuthenticationOptions` contains some validation to ensure that the API key and the header name are not null or empty.
 If they are, the API will throw an exception.

 The authentication is configured in the `Program.cs` file.